 Developing improved varieties with high yield and wide adaptation is one of the major objectives of the national breeding finger-millet improvement program in Ethiopia.
-Yet, nationally about 13 improved varieties have released and varieties namely Tadese and Padet are among the relatively widely adopted varieties.
-Tadesse has been introduced in the finger millet growing areas of Tigray region.
-But its adaptation is limited because of its late maturity while a rainy season is becoming short in the areas.
-Similarly Gebre (2015) reported only 15% of the farmers adopted improved varieties in South zone of Omo, Ethiopia and the author added that, farmers prefer to grow the local varieties' for their better grain yield, straw quality, grain color, early maturity, quality for local consumptions, weed tolerance, easy of threshing, and preference in market.
-Axum agricultural research center collaborate with the Ethiopian national finger millet improvement program based at Melkassa Agricultural Research Center, to conduct variety trials with the objective of identifying moisture stress tolerant varieties'
+So far, about 13 improved varieties have released and some of those, namely Tadese and Padet, have relatively become widely adopted.
+Tadesse has been introduced in the finger millet growing areas of Tigray region, although its adaptation is limited because of its late maturity, when rainfall becomes limiting in the area.
+Similarly, Gebre (2015) reported that only 15% of farmers adopted improved varieties in South zone of Omo (Ethiopia) and added that farmers prefer to grow the local varieties' for their better grain yield, straw quality, grain color, early maturity, quality for local consumptions, weed tolerance, ease of threshing and preference in market.
+Axum Agricultural Research Center co-operates with the Ethiopian national finger millet improvement program based at Melkassa Agricultural Research Center, to conduct variety trials with the objective of identifying moisture stress tolerant genotypes, which might be adaptable to northern Ethiopia.

-adaptable to the northern Ethiopia.
-Therefore the objective of this study was to select and recommend better yielder varieties with stable performance across moisture stressed areas of northern Ethiopia.
+The objective of this study was to select and recommend varieties with improved yield and stable performance across moisture stressed areas of northern Ethiopia.

-2. Materials and methods
+Materials and methods

-2.1 Study Areas Description
+Study Areas Description

 Experiments were conducted in six environments; in Rama during 2012, 2013 and 2014; in Ahferom during 2013 and 2014 and in Maistebri during 2014 main production seasons.
 The altitude of Rama, Ahferom, and Maistebri were 1395, 2014, 1444 meter above sea level (m.a.s.l) respectively.
-The rainfall amount of the study areas was variable across seasons (Table 1) and the mean rain fall of ten years data indicates 717.1, 618.1 and 789.3 mm per annum for Ahferom, Rama and Maistebri, respectively.
-Even though the rainfall was intermediate the sloppy topography of the areas leads to high erosion and runoff (Araya et al. 2010) and most of the rainfall is concentrated during July and August, while low in the grain filling stages (September - October).
+The rainfall amount of the study areas was variable across seasons (Table 1) and the mean rainfall of ten years data indicates 717.1, 618.1 and 789.3 mm per year for Ahferom, Rama and Maistebri, respectively.
+Even though the rainfall level does not appear to be very low, the hilly topography of the areas leads to high erosion and runoff (Araya et al. 2010) and most of the rainfall is concentrated during July and August, while it is low during the grain filling stages (September - October).
 Soil types were sandy in Rama and sandy loam in Ahferom and Maistebri, which were with low water holding capacity.

-2.2 Planting Material and Experimental Management
+Planting Material and Experimental Management

-Nine advanced finger millet genotypes developed for moisture stressed areas; namely Acc#29FMB/01WK/, KNE#622, KNE#741, KNE#1034, KNE#628, KNE#814, KNE#1012, Gulule, KNE#1149 and local check and standard check (Tadesse) were used in the study.
-Genotypes were laid down in RCBD design with three replications.
-Seed rate of ten kgha-1 was drilled in 3 rows of 0.4 m inter-row spacing with 5 m length.
+Nine advanced finger millet genotypes developed for moisture stressed areas were included in this study, namely Acc#29FMB/01WK/, KNE#622, KNE#741, KNE#1034, KNE#628, KNE#814, KNE#1012, Gulule, KNE#1149 and local check and standard check (Tadesse).
+Genotypes were laid down in Randomised Complete Block Designs (RCBD) with three replicates.
+Seed rate of ten kg ha-1 was drilled in 3 rows of 0.4 m inter-row spacing with 5 m length.
 Fertilizers in the form of Di-Ammonium Phosphate (DAP) and Urea were applied at 100 kg ha-1 at each experiment.
-DAP was applied all at planting time, while regarding Urea half was applied during emergence and the rest half after first weeding.
-Weeding was done twice, at three weeks and five to six weeks after planting.
-Harvesting was done from the one central rows only, leaving the two border rows.
+DAP was applied all at planting time, while regarding Urea half was applied during emergence and the rest half after first weeding.Hand-weeding was done twice, at three weeks and five to six weeks after planting.
+Harvesting was done from the one central row only, leaving the two border rows.

-2.3 Data Collection and Analysis
+Data Collection and Analysis

-Grain yield of genotypes harvested from net plot area in gram was converted to kgha-1 for analysis.
-Analysis of variance was conducted for experiments in each environment.
-Yield data was checked for homogeneity of variance using Bartlett's test.
-Pearson correlation coefficient was done using proc corr procedure of SAS 9.3 (SAS Institute 2011), to investigate the relationship of environment.
+Grain yield of genotypes harvested from net plot area in gram was converted to kg ha-1 for analysis.
+Separate analysis of variance was done for each environment.
+Combined analysis was done following Bartlett's homogeneity of variance test.
+Pearson correlation coefficient was calculated by using proc corr procedure of SAS 9.3 (SAS Institute 2011), to investigate the relationship among environments.
 AMMI analysis, as suggested by Gauch (1988), was done using AGROBASE 20 (Agrobase 20 1999).
 The AMMI model is written as: